brian-Lab-0/ollama-local-api/README.md

 <img src="https://github.com/user-attachments/assets/5ac333cb-6f7a-4ed6-9457-4f4d02ba015d" alt="Logo" width="50" height="50">

-# Ollama api from local to api
+# Access Ollama as an api

 you can use this to push your local ollama interaction to a rpojetc or even public by adding port forwading to your setup then this will be accable externally